Table of Contents

 Command 2: pip3 install pandas

-• Create a folder to include 3 files – Python Script, URLs.csv and the JSON file that was previously downloaded.
+- Create a folder to include 3 files – Python Script, urls.xlsx and the JSON file that was previously downloaded.
 The JSON file that was downloaded in Step 2 will need to be moved into this folder.
-Download the urls.csv which will contain the list of URLs you want to submit to Google and the indexing.py python code using this link and move them all to one folder like the screenshot below.
-Full credit to the programmer for sharing the code here.
+Download the urls.xlsx which will contain the list of URLs you want to submit to Google and the indexing.py python code using this link and move them all to one folder like the screenshot below.

-• Update the Python Code and the CSV File.
-The only change you need is to make a small change in line 8 of the indexing.py python code.
-Change the name of the JSON file on this line JSON_KEY_FILE = "YOUR_JSON_FILE.json" with the name of your JSON file.
+with the name of your JSON file.
 You can edit the file using software like Textpad or Notepad++.
 You can use Brackets on Mac.
-Next, you will need to add the URLs in column A of the urls.csv file.
+Next, you will need to add the URLs in column A of the urls.xlsx file.
 Do not remove the first row containing URL and Date values.
 You can add a maximum of 1000 URLs at a time.

 For Windows Users